mborcari/Stock_ETL_microservices/README.md

 Here, you will create two stock etl microservices

-**Warning: Remember change tag "yourname" in this readme!.
+**Warning: Remember! change tag "yourname" on this read-me!.

   **Heroku commands to create stock etl microservices:**